xmartinezpujol/react-planner/README.md

 * Add modals for successful booking messages & warnings/errors.

-* There's a case that should be controlled when somebody books the same slot with different users/data.
+* There's a case that maybe should be controlled when somebody books the same slot with different users/data.
 You can do that before receiving updates from the app.
-It could be controlled with realtime between client/server (like events React-NodeJS), Pub/Sub patterns (like subscriptions in GraphQL), streams (RxJS) or just with more control between Front/Back.
+It could be controlled with realtime between client/server (like event emitters React-NodeJS), Pub/Sub patterns (like subscriptions in GraphQL), streams (RxJS) or just with more control between Front/Back.

 ### Tech Stack
-ReactJS, Redux, Glamorous, Storybook, Webpack4, Jest, Enzyme, Cypress.
+ReactJS, Redux, Router, Glamorous, Storybook, Webpack4, Jest, Enzyme, Cypress.